cssat/dcyf-cssat-replica/README.md

 chmod 400 dcyf-cssat-ssh-key.pem
 ```

 4. Have a technical resource person from CSSAT provide you with a username and password for the `sprout_replica` Postgres database.
-If you are looking to make to the curated schema, you will need to be logged in using the `postgres` user.
+If you are looking to make changes to the curated schema, you will need to be logged in using the `postgres` user.

 ## Accessing the database